 By default, SLAs are visible only for agents.
-You can choose to display each SLA individually also for customers on the customer portal.
-Customers will see the status of your SLA and its time metric, but they won't see the goal itself (for example, within 5d).
+You can select to display each SLA individually also for customers on the customer portal.
+Customers will see the status of your SLA and its time metric but they won't see the goal itself (for example, within 5d).

 Set a time metric